Sign up for updates

 This module aims to enhance your understanding of the principles of radiotherapy dosimetry and radiobiological factors affecting dose distribution.

-This module will be run through a range of weekly lectures.
-The lectures will provide you with the basic knowledge and understanding of radiotherapy planning and the principles and regulations which govern planning practices.
+The learning outcomes will be achieved through a blend of electronic and distance learning and online discussions.
+The material will provide you with the basic knowledge and understanding of radiotherapy planning and the principles and regulations which govern planning practices.
 You will also learn to appreciate how radiobiology principals affect the choices we make with regards to plan choice, dose fractionation and how we know if a plan is clinically acceptable.

 Using an inquiry−based approach, students will gather a wide range of evidence and information in order to thoroughly explore the module topics.
 Through critical evaluation and analysis of the evidence base they will consolidate their knowledge and understanding of radiotherapy planning and dosimetry and the radiobiological concepts that inform dose prescription.
 Formative feedback and assessment embraces assessment activities so that students have the opportunity to develop the necessary skills for successful achievement.